-Build reusable ML pipelines in Azure Machine Learning service
+What are ML pipelines in Azure Machine Learning?

-In this article, learn about the machine learning pipelines you can build with the Azure Machine Learning SDK for Python, and the advantages to using pipelines.
+Learn how about the machine learning pipelines you can build and manage with Azure Machine Learning.

 Using machine learning (ML) pipelines, data scientists, data engineers, and IT professionals can collaborate on the steps involved in:

 - Data preparation, such as normalizations and transformations

 The Azure cloud provides several other pipelines, each with a different purpose.
 The following table lists the different pipelines and what they are used for:

 |Azure Machine Learning pipelines||Defines reusable machine learning workflows that can be used as a template for your machine learning scenarios.||Data -> model|

 |Azure Data Factory pipelines||Groups data movement, transformation, and control activities needed to perform a task.||Data -> data|